aicell-lab/hypha-agents/docs/tutorial.md

 # Provide tool schema and usage instructions
 print(f"""
-You have access to the following tool:
+You have access to the following tools:

 ```json
 {calculator_schema}
 ```

-To use the tool, call:
+To use a tool, call:

 ```python
 result = await tools.calculate(operation="+", a=3, b=5)